 Regardless, on Friday, May 27, at home in Navin Field, the Tigers lost to the White Sox, 3-1.
 Rip Collins started and lost, allowing five hits and all three runs in 4.2 innings.
 Ownie Carroll finished the fifth and pitched three more scoreless frames.
 Hankins came on in the ninth with Detroit trailing, 3-1.
 He gave up a single and retired the side, but it was too late.

-On June 1, in Detroit, Hankins, after looking good twice in the previous four days, fell flat against Cleveland.
+On June 1, in Detroit, Hankins, after looking good twice in the previous five days, fell flat against Cleveland.
 Again Gibson started and proved ineffective, leaving with no outs during a seven-run third.
 Hankins shook his manager's confidence, pitching to six batters, retiring two, but allowing a single, two doubles, a triple, and a sacrifice fly.
 Wells ended the inning, but the Tribe blistered four Detroit hurlers for 20 safeties and won easily, 14-1.

 Hankins waited eight days, getting another chance against Boston at Fenway Park.
 Trailing 3-2 in the top of the ninth, Detroit's Johnny Bassler singled.
 Johnny Neun, pinch-hitting for pitcher Ken Holloway, sacrificed.
 Jack Warner singled to right, tying the score at 3-3.
 On a hit-and-run play, Gehringer singled off the second baseman's glove.
 Heinie Manush then drove a shot off the second sacker's shin, and when the ball rolled past the right fielder, Warner and Gehringer scored and Manush advanced to third.
 Bob Fothergill, whose four hits on the day included a solo homer, plated the sixth run with a sacrifice fly to deep center.
 In the end, even though Hankins kept things exciting by allowing two hits and a run, he pitched out of the jam and saved Holloway's 6-4 victory.